mlavanyaumbc/Inventory_Management/README.md

 Size : 5 years’ data (app.
 13,000 Rows)

+## Research Questions:

+## 1. Which Machine Learning models are most effective for analyzing jewelry sales data and predicting future demand patterns?

+	Using the SARIMA models, our forecasts based on historical sales data showed RMSE (Root Mean Square Error) of 5176.70 , MAE (Mean Absolute Error) of 26798303.79, and R2 (R Squared score) of 0.733, indicating a medium level of accuracy in predicting future sales.
+Also,upon incorporating date-time variables tried Machine learning models like Random Forest model, Gradient Boosting ,XG Boosting, and some ensembling and stacking techniques to improve accuracy of predictions.

+## 2. How can clustering algorithms be utilized to group similar jewelry items together for efficient inventory management?

+	Clustering algorithms effectively grouped jewelry items into distinct categories that facilitated differentiated inventory management strategies.
+Clustering by sales volume and material type helped identify high-demand items requiring more dynamic stocking policies.
+This strategic grouping allowed for more precise inventory control, reducing overstock and understock by thereby optimizing overall inventory levels and reducing associated costs.

+## 3. How can inventory levels be optimized to ensure sufficient stock of high-demand items while minimizing excess inventory and costs?

+	Optimizing inventory levels for each item and material involves precise demand forecasting, strategic safety stock calculations, and timely reorder points.
+By utilizing advanced analytics and machine learning models, businesses can dynamically adjust inventory to meet consumer demand efficiently, thus minimizing costs and avoiding excess stock.

 ## Exploratory Data Analysis
 The exploratory data analysis (EDA) phase involved:
 - Visualizing sales trends over time to understand seasonal variations and demand patterns.